TLongP/Neuronal_Network/README.md

 # Neuronal_Networks
-This is my first learning project to Neuronal Network.
+This was my first learning project to Neuronal Network.

 requirements:
-numba, numpy and pandas
+-numpy
+-numba
+-pandas

 There is some thing Iwant to say here.